bhecquet/seleniumRobot/doc/chap4_Run_tests.md

 ![](/images/seleniumGrid.png)
 In this mode, SeleniumRobot addresses the Hub and then, the hub dispatches browser creation on available nodes, for mobile or desktop tests.

-For better features, prefer using seleniumRobot-grid which is based on standard grid
+Use seleniumRobot-grid which is based on standard grid

 #### Configure SeleniumRobot ####